-The quality of Irish golf was never in doubt, but what ensures this is the case is the willingness of the top courses to constantly invest in development and The Island is the latest great golf course to show it’s commitment in this regard.
-Working with renowned golf course Architect, Martin Hawtree, The Island has just completed the first phase of what is a sensitive course development programme, encompassing works at holes 11, 12 & 14.
+The quality of Irish golf was never in doubt, but what ensures this is the case is the willingness of the top courses to constantly invest in development, and The Island is the latest great golf course to show its commitment in this regard.
+Working with renowned golf course architect, Martin Hawtree, The Island has just completed the first phase of what is a sensitive course development program, encompassing works at holes 11, 12 & 14.

 On the 11th hole, the green has been extended to face more into the fairway and the immediate approaches to the green have been re-contoured, resulting in a stronger par four with a more traditional feel.
 The green at the 12th has been remodeled to eliminate a severe slope on the putting surface, while the banks to the rear and right have been reinforced to disguise the exit path to the 13th tee.

 The par four 14th was already a memorable hole with the tidal foreshore as a hazard on the right-hand side of the very narrow fairway, but the tee has now been extended back to provide added length with the green being recontoured and also extended back in order to become more receptive to good approach shots.

 Founded in 1890, The Island Golf Club is one of Ireland’s must-play links courses though it’s often overlooked by visiting golfers.
 Overlooked it may sometimes be, but once visited the first time, the merits of The Island are never again underestimated.

 Every one of the beautifully sculpted holes is a scenic masterpiece and requires a great deal of skill and precision on the golfers’ part to outwit golf’s greatest designer… nature!
 It is surrounded on three sides by the sea and is a unique piece of land with the highest dunes of the Irish links courses and is a veritable haven for wildflowers and birds.